lnikol00/Fast-food-E-commerce-Shop/README.md

 * npm: This is the Node Package Manager, which is used to manage and install packages and dependencies for Node.js projects.
 * run: This is a subcommand of npm that is used to execute a script defined in your project's package.json file.
 * dev: This is the name of the script you want to run.
 The name "dev" is a common convention, but you can name your scripts as you see fit.

-### `npm install` or `npm i`

-The command is used in Node.js and JavaScript development to install the dependencies listed in a project's package.json file.

 Adding .env file: